jamesaevans/amplitude-dev-center/docs/data/sdks/browser-2/deta.md

 ## Initialize the plugin

-The Amplitude Browser SDK supports a [plugin architecture](/data/sdk-plugins/) that enables features like Default Event Tracking Advanced.
+The Amplitude Browser SDK supports a [plugin architecture](/data/sdk-plugins/) that enables features like Autocapture.
 To enable the plugin, update your code with one of the following snippets, depending on your implementation.
-Both methods require that you define the Default Event Tracking Advanced plugin, then call `add()` to enable it.
+Both methods require that you define the Autocapture plugin, then call `add()` to enable it.

 === "Script Loader"
     ```html